 2017

-Eternal present: The still life works of William Robinson, curated by John McDonald, opens at the William Robinson Gallery, QUT.
+Eternal Present: The Still Life Works of William Robinson, guest-curated by art critic John McDonald, opens at the William Robinson Gallery, QUT.
+William Robinson: Genesis tours to the Embassy of Australia in Washington D.C.

 2018

 The international tour of William Robinson: Genesis continues at the Australian Embassy in Paris.
 The exhibition returns to Australia to tour to Hamilton Gallery in Victoria and S.H.
 Ervin Gallery in Sydney.
+William Robinson: Nature Imagined opens at the William Robinson Gallery, QUT, exploring how Robinson’s work draws upon his imagination and his capacity to summon memories of places he has experienced.
+The William Robinson Gallery publishes a book on Robinson’s life written by celebrated author Nick Earls, titled William Robinson: A New Perspective.

 2019